ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/create-a-negative-test-case-2.md

 ## 3 Create a Negative Test Case

 The test case used in this how-to is already created.
 It asserts that the navigation menu displays the correct items.
-Now we add a step to check if does not display the **Admin Menu** item.
+Now we add a step to check if it does not display the **Admin Menu** item.

 _The navigation menu_